What’s It Like to Be Homeless for the Holidays?

 How Can I Help the Homeless During the Holidays?

 There are a lot of ways you can help the homeless during the holidays, from donating money and warm clothes, to providing food.
-You can even volunteer your time at shelters, or simply help raise awareness to the issue of being homeless during the holidays.
+You can even volunteer your time, or simply help raise awareness to the issue of being homeless during the holidays.